Hands-on: Motorola's new and aspirationally priced Edge invites us all to dream big

 Some of Moto's Edge features live on.

-Pre-orders go live on August 23, and devices will ship on September 2.
-At some point in the coming weeks, the price will go up to the full MSRP, but I strongly suspect Moto is going to end up dropping it again sooner rather than later.
+Pre-orders are live today (Aug.
+23) on Motorola's website, and devices will ship on September 2.
+At some point in the coming weeks, the price will go up to the full MSRP, but I strongly suspect Moto is going to end up dropping it again in the future.
+That said, we don't know when it will be this cheap again, If you're a Moto fan, and this looks like the phone for you, now is the time to pick it up.
+That $200 off won't last forever, and you don't want to wait to buy the Edge until it's already halfway through its life cycle.

 Comments